jackrobertscott/authpack-client-190806/documents/api/Sessions.md

 Options.

-- userId `string`: filtered by this user's id.
+- group `string?`: filtered by this group's id.
-- workspaceId `string`: filtered by this workspace's id.
+- account `string?`: filtered by this account's id.
 - limit `number?`: maximum number of sessions returned.
 - skip `number?`: skip this number of sessions.
 - page `number?`: skip this number of sessions multiplied by the limit.